Places of Interest

 3. The current Eastern Gate is believed to have been built sometime between 400-600 AD.

-4. The original gate was discovered in 1969 by James Fleming and is located directly under the current Eastern Gate.
+4. Some believe the original gate was discovered in 1969 by James Fleming and is located directly under the current Eastern Gate.
+However, after careful archaeological research, what was discovered was the arches of an outer stairway that led up to the Eastern Gate.
+Please see the photos to understand this better.

 5. It is the gate that gives the most direct access to the Temple Mount from the Mount of Olives.